nibble-arts/LOCO-CAN/README.md

 | 1   | +6-30 Volt / max.
 5 Ampere |
 | 2   | GND                        |

-# LOCO-CAN

-The LOCO-CAN-system is designed for the use is miniature railway vehicles.
-It provides a CAN-bus connecting the different modules inside a locomotive, but also between vehicles in a train.

-The system is still under developement.
-The CAN-specification is defined but can be extended.
-Board designs are available in different versions, due to the process of evolvement.
-Besides bugs in the board design details like the pinout of the program interface differ between the versions.

-## LOCO-CAN System Description

-The Modules are connected with 4-pin cables using MICRO MATE-N-LOK connectors.
-The cables have a supply line with a voltage of +6 up to +30 Volts.
-The supply can be provided through some modules, that have got supply connectors (vertical 2-pin MICRO MATE-N-LOK connector).
-The motor module supplies directly from the motor driver.

-All supply connectors have a diode, so the input voltages on places in the network can be different.
-The supply voltage on the bus will be the highest value.
-The operation voltage for internal function of the modules is created onboard.

-So it is possible to connect two locomotives with 12 Volt and 24 Volt batteries without any problem.
-All connected units have a common GND level.
-When using the CAN-supply for LED-lights, it is important to have the big voltage range in mind.
-Best is to use a current regulator for the LEDs.

-**It is not recommended to use the CAN-Connector for supply of the bus.**

 ## ICP SDI pads
 To flash the bootloader on Atmega chips latter versions provide three pads to access the SDI port of the MCU.
 A jumper in the CS line between the MCU and the CAN controller has to be closed after the flash process.